 One of the most stunning and diverse natural landscapes on the planet, Papua New Guinea remains relatively unspoilt.
 Still dotted with remote tribal villages, it is a place of huge biological diversity – with beaches, coral reefs, lush rainforest and active volcanoes.
 It makes an unforgettable place to undertake a trek, especially one imbued with such immense historical significance.
 Our selective tours respect and honour the wonderful biodiversity and indigenous cultures of this unique location.

 Now, a new battle is on our doorsteps as the world fights the effects of the global coronavirus pandemic.
 This development disrupted the plans of thousands of Anzac Day memorialists, putting travel plans on hold temporarily and leaving many tour operators and travel companies on the brink of collapse.
-At the time of writing, there is a lot of uncertainty about the lifting of travel restrictions for the rest of 2020.
+At the time of writing, there is a lot of uncertainty about the lifting of travel restrictions from 2020 onwards.
 While safety for all parties remains a top priority, tours don’t necessarily have to be cancelled, but can be postponed until the situation stabilises more.
-In 2021, tours should able to proceed as normal, beginning with the following treks:

 - 9 Day Kokoda Anzac Day Trek to Ower’s Corner